 Keep in mind that the surgeon will have to assess the thickness and type of scar to even determine if the surgery will be successful.
 Still, this is something that’s possible, and it’s one of the most effective ways to hide a hair transplant scar.

-Scalp micropigmentation (SMP) is another way that you can conceal your hair transplant scar.
+Scalp micropigmentation (SMP) is another way that you can conceal your transplant scarring.
 The practitioner will essentially draw the black dots of “hair follicles” on your scalp using permanent ink.
 This works quite well for patients who are unable to achieve a high hair density following a hair transplant.
 An SMP procedure creates the mirage of full hair density.
-It can also help with a hair transplant scar in the same way.

 Laser therapy is quite popular for scar removal.
 For raised, pulsed dye laser may be used.
 It can help smooth the skin and even stimulate the production of collagen.
-This can be helpful in making a hair transplant scar less prominent.
+This can be helpful in making the scar from the hair transplant less prominent.

 A hair transplant scar is not a problem with the FUE technique.
 The size of the wounds is quite small, and they don’t need any stitches to heal.
 They should fade with time and leave no visible scars.
 However, the same cannot be said for FUT.